‘See you in court’: ACLU files nearly 400 cases versus Trump

 Among other successes for the ACLU, it prevailed in a U.S. Supreme Court case blocking the administration from placing a citizenship question on the 2020 census.
 It also spearheaded legal efforts that curtailed the policy of separating many migrant children from their parents.

-“The assault on civil liberties and civil rights is greater under this administration than any other in modern history,” said the ACLU’s president, Anthony Romero.
+“The assault on civil liberties and civil rights is greater under this administration than any other in modern history,” said the ACLU’s executive director, Anthony Romero.
 “It’s meant we’ve been living with a three-alarm fire in every part of our house.”

 Since the day Trump took office, the ACLU — according to a breakdown it provided to The Associated Press — has filed 237 lawsuits against the administration and about 160 other legal actions, including Freedom of Information Act requests, ethics complaints and administrative complaints.